ALT-F4-LLC/fem-fd-presentation/slides.md

 # Fullstack Deployment: From Containers to Production AWS

-Gain real-world experience through startup, growth, and scale stages of an application.
+Gain real-world fullstack deployment experience from the startup, growth and scale stages of an application.

 ---